signalogic/SigSRF_SDK/mediaTest_readme.md

 The original wav files are included in the mediaTest/test_files subfolder; they are recordings from a speech corpus known as the <a href="https://www.cs.columbia.edu/~hgs/audio/harvard.html">"Harvard Sentences"</a>, prepared in the 1960s by the IEEE Subcommittee on Subjective Measurements as part of their recommended practices for speech quality measurements.

-In general, to enable ASR with any arbitrary mediaMin command, including mediaMin commands documented on this page, you can set the ENABLE_STREAM_GROUP_ASR flag in the -dN command line argument (-dN command line options and debug flags are documented in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).
+In general, to enable ASR with any arbitrary mediaMin command, including mediaMin commands documented on this page, you can set the ENABLE_STREAM_GROUP_ASR flag in the -dN command line option (-dN command line options and debug flags are documented in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).

 Here are some notes about ASR operation: